darryncampbell/DataWedge-GettingStarted-Samples/README.md

 # DataWedge Getting Started Samples

-Some of my most popular articles in the past have been "How to get started with Zebra's DataWedge" but since some of that content is 3 years old I felt it deserved an update.
+My most popular articles in the past have been "How to get started with Zebra's DataWedge" but since some of that content is 3 years old I felt it deserved an update.

 The following guide will show you how to get started developing an application to capture barcode data on Zebra mobile computers using Zebra's DataWedge tool.
-There is extensive documentation on DataWedge available on the [Techdocs page](https://techdocs.zebra.com/datawedge/latest/guide/overview/), most of which will not be covered by this guide, including documentation on the [profile mechanism](https://techdocs.zebra.com/datawedge/latest/guide/profiles/) and available plugins.
+There is extensive documentation on DataWedge available on the [Techdocs page](https://techdocs.zebra.com/datawedge/latest/guide/overview/), most of which will not be covered by this guide, including the [profile mechanism](https://techdocs.zebra.com/datawedge/latest/guide/profiles/) and available plugins.

 DataWedge is a service that exists on all Zebra mobile computers that controls the scanner (or other data capture hardware such as RFID) enabling your application to interact with the hardware in a very straightforward manner.

-This guide will show how to interact with DataWedge using **Java**, **Kotlin** and **Xamarin** but since the DataWedge service remains unchanged in each case, the code to do so is very similar.
+This guide will show how to interact with DataWedge using **Intents**.
+The same sample app is given in **Java**, **Kotlin** and **Xamarin** but since the DataWedge service remains unchanged in each case, the code to do so is very similar.

 ## Running applications
 ![Java](https://raw.githubusercontent.com/darryncampbell/DataWedge-GettingStarted-Samples/master/screenshots/app_java.jpg)